-There are three main classes for sandpile structures in Sage: Sandpile, SandpileConfig, and SandpileDivisor.
+Most of sandpile.sage consists of the definition of the classes Sandpile, Config, and Divisor.
 Initialization for Sandpile has the form where graph represents a graph and sink is the key for the sink vertex.
 There are four possible forms for graph: